appliedAI-Initiative/accsr/README_dev.md

 ### Development and Release Process

-In order to be able to automatically release new versions of the package from develop and master, you will have to set the following env variables in gitlab's CI/CD settings:
+In order to be able to automatically release new versions of the package from develop and master, the CI pipeline should have access to the following variables (they should already be set on global level):

 ```
 PYPI_REPO_URL